-Second or third year students of the Honours College FSW programme.
+Second or third year students of the Honours College FSW programme could follow a societal internship after approval by their coach.

 Honours FSW students can find a societal internship in whatever area they choose.
 Depending on the extent and duration of the activities involved, this internship is worth between 1 and 5 EC (which includes compiling the internship report).